2. SODA Keywords Guide

 The set of arguments and their order when calling Create Message Keyword is:

-• destination_address - The network identifier of the message’s receiver (destination point of the transmitted message).
-This parameter is optional, and if omitted, the message will be broadcasted to all nodes within the specified network.
+destination_address - The network identifier of the message’s receiver (destination point of the transmitted message).
+This parameter is optional.
+If omitted, the message will be broadcasted to all nodes within the specified network.
+In the context of CAN and J1939 protocols, specifying the destination address allows for directed communication, whereas omitting it enables broadcasting, making the message available to all nodes on the network.

 Example usage of Create Message Keyword: